 Students can access their 1098-T forms via their MyFSU account by completing the following:

 Tuition Statement - 1098-T Form

-The Tuition Payments Statement (1098-T form) are mailed to all FSU students except non-resident aliens at the end of January.
+The Tuition Statements (1098-T forms) are mailed in January to all FSU students who qualify and did not elect to receive it electronically.
 The 1098-T information is also available via MyFSU for students to access additional copies of the paper forms.

 Qualified and Non-Qualified Expenses

 What is considered Qualified and Non-Qualified expenses?

 Institutions may report either payments received during the calendar year in Box 1 or amounts billed during the calendar year Box 2.
 The amount shown in Box 1 or 2 may represent an amount other than the amount actually paid in the year.
 FSU REPORTS AMOUNTS BILLED IN BOX 2.
 FSU DOES NOT PROVIDE PAYMENTS RECEIVED (BOX 1).

 To assist you in preparing your tax credit for the Hope Credit and Lifetime Learning Credit, box 2 and box 5 on the 1098-T has been completed.
 Be aware there are other boxes on the form that may contain information needed to calculate your tax credit.